jbeustice/lanyon/coding.md

 title: Coding
 ---

+My program of choice for analysis and scripting is R; however, I have used and am familiar with many other statistical/scripting languages/programs (i.e. Stata, SAS, etc.).

-I am currently learning Python.
+Currently, I am familiarizing myself with Python.

 ## Projects